 In the continuous culture, the growth rate of microbial cells is maintained in the exponential phase, i.e. the cells could not reach the stationary phase of growth.
-The process of maintaining the microbial cells in the log or exponential phase refers to as “Steady state of growth”.
+The process of maintaining the microbial cells in the log or exponential phase refers to the steady-state of growth.

 Apparatus for Continuous Culture

-To perform the continuous culture method, one requires some additional equipment to maintain the steady phase of the microbial cells.
-Chemostat and turbidostat are the two special types of equipment which are most commonly used in the process of continuous culture.
+One requires some additional equipment to maintain the microbial cells’ steady phase to perform the continuous culture method.
+Chemostat and turbidostat are the two unique types of equipment, which are most commonly used in continuous culture.

-The concentration of the nutrient medium is, in turn, controlled by the dilution rate.
-In a Chemostat, the substrate is continuously added into the reservoir, and the by-products are continuously eluted from the reservoir.
-Therefore the bacterial cells will grow at the constant rate in the exponential phase because there will be no nutrient depletion due to continuous nutrient supply into the reservoir.
+In a chemostat, the substrate is continuously added into the reservoir, and the by-products are continuously eluted from the reservoir.
+The bacterial cells will grow at a constant rate, i.e. the exponential phase because there will be no nutrient depletion due to continuous nutrient supply into the reservoir.
 The chemostat depends upon the two factors like:

 - Dilution rate